cdk8s-team/cdk8s/packages/cdk8s-plus/CONTRIBUTING.md

 The reasoning behind this is two fold:

 1. Kuberenetes spec objects have an extremely large surface area.
 Configuring all properties in the constructor can easily result in cluttered and un-readable code.
 Exposing post instantiation methods can provide a cleaner, more semantic mechanism of configuration.

 2. This library aims to reduce the complexity of creating kuberenetes configuration files.
 An important enabler to achieve this, is the ability to auto wire different resources to work together.
 To that end, post instantiation mutations are often required.

 ### Non leaky

 We strive to provide a full abstraction that does not expose the underlying [auto-generated](./imports/k8s.d.ts) api objects.
 Many times, this may result in some code duplication or redundancy.
 Even though it itches our developer nerves, we do not shy away from it.

 > **Sometimes, a little duplication is better than a lot of dependencies.**

-## API Generation
+## API Reference

 We generate a full [API](./API.md) reference automatically during build time.
 Make sure to always run `yarn build` and committing the `API.md` file before submitting a Pull Request.